Skip to main content

 We are looking to work with those who are keen to develop, not only as composers, but also as well-rounded creative individuals who will become part of the Britten Sinfonia team for the duration of their residency with us.
 We will encourage you to step outside of your comfort zone and explore new contexts for your work, for example in community and school settings.
 Above all, you will embody the collaborative spirit for which Britten Sinfonia is known for.
 You will become an active member of the Opus composer community; attending networking events and Britten Sinfonia concerts, offering advice to Opus 1 composers, and being an advocate for the organisation at a national level.

-“Thanks to the exposure I received as a composer working with Britten Sinfonia, I’ve secured professional engagements and commissions that can be directly traced to people hearing my music during the scheme’s concerts.
-This has been, by far, one of the most valuable outcomes of my participation in the programme.”
+“Thanks to the exposure I received as a composer working with Britten Sinfonia, I’ve secured professional engagements and commissions that can be directly traced to people hearing my music during the scheme’s concerts.”

 Eligibility